vkWeb/stock-trading-app/README.md

 Time to get started.
 Feel free to create an issue if you get stuck or if you need help :)

 ```
-# Execute the below commands in `Bash` with administrative privileges
+# Note: execute the below commands in `Bash` with administrative privileges

 # Installs pipenv globally
 pip install pipenv

-# The below command installs dependencies in a pipenv's virtualenv
+# The below command installs dependencies in the pipenv's virtualenv
 pipenv install --dev

 # Activates virtualenv subshell
 pipenv shell

-# Copies `sample.flaskenv` to `.flaskenv`
+# Copies `sample.env` to `.env`
-# You can paste API credentials in `.flaskenv`
+# You can paste your API credentials in `.env`
-cp sample.flaskenv .flaskenv
+cp sample.env .env

 # Runs the app, served at http://127.0.0.1:5000 by default
 flask run